hidehalo/nanoid-php/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) and [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) for details.

-## Security
+## Notice

-If you discover any security related issues, please email tianchen_cc@yeah.net instead of using the issue tracker.
+If you have any issues, just feel free and open it in this repository, thx!

 ## Credits